-- their history; - why they are significant every cultural, economic, and other reason; and - ▶ what the complaint against the Crown is (this explanation should be brief - the detailed analysis of actions of the Crown should be contained in the land alienation reports by the historians, drawing on information from the traditional history report and elsewhere).
+- ▶ their history; - ▶ why they are significant every cultural, economic, and other reason; and - ▶ what the complaint against the Crown is (this explanation should be brief - the detailed analysis of actions of the Crown should be contained in the land alienation reports by the historians, drawing on information from the traditional history report and elsewhere).

-The sections on specific sites will also need to provide a context of general information about how the claimants relate to the natural world of, and how they used resources in, their rohe.
+The sections on specific sites will also need to provide a context of general information about how the claimants relate to the natural world of their rohe and how they used resources therein.
 There will be some crossover with the questions on pages 9 to 11.